Diariatou-s/python_article/Regular_Expressions.md

 # <a name='conclusion'></a>Conclusion

 The difficulty of using REs can vary depending on the complexity of the expressions you need to create and your familiarity with the syntax.
-At its simplest level, regex can be easy to understand and use for basic pattern matching tasks, such as finding all occurrences of a particular string or character in a text file.
+At its simplest level, regex can be easy to understand and used for basic pattern matching tasks, such as finding all occurrences of a particular string or character in a text file.
 They indeed have minimized the data cleansing efforts by a far portion.
 Regular expressions have been extended to human-computer interactions, and we might see some more significant applications in the near future like we presented above some excellent applications of regular expressions in the data science domain.
 In summary, while regular expressions can be challenging to master, they are a powerful tool for pattern matching and text manipulation tasks.
 With practice and patience, you can learn to use regex effectively.